NOC-OI/shell-extras/_episodes/10-awk.md

 - "Use the for loop to cycle through an array"
 ---

-Prerequisite: shell and any programming language
+AWK is a tool for manipulating and filtering complex data.
+This chapter requires understanding of previous shell chapters and any programming language.

+Let's start.

 If we need to count the number of lines in a file, we can use the previously showed command for word counting wc